zgompert/TimemaFusion/README.md

 My plan is to determine the divergence time for the two SV alleles (C vs. RW) for the perform locus.
 This can be done in a phylogeneitc context.
 We have a tree from Victor, described in [Riesch_et_al-2017](https://github.com/zgompert/TimemaFusion/files/7738281/Riesch_et_al-2017-Nature_Ecology_.26_Evolution.pdf).
 Doro used this tree for divergence time data of the *Mel-Stripe* [Lindtke et al. 2017](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.14280).
 The key is to use the callibrations from Victor's tree to callibrate a tree with *T. knullia* SV alleles and *T. petita*.
 See the DRYAD code from [Doro](https://datadryad.org/stash/dataset/doi:10.5061/dryad.jt644) and [Victor](https://datadryad.org/stash/dataset/doi:10.5061/dryad.nq67q), along withe Doro's [supplemental material](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1111%2Fmec.14280&file=mec14280-sup-0001-Supinfo.pdf).

+## Divergence time dating for the SV locus alleles with dadi

+I am trying this with dadi as well.
+See [est2d.pl](est2d.pl) wirth groups defined with [formatPhenoGeno.R](formatPhenoGeno.R).

 ## LD for refugio versus hwy154

 Working from `ld_refugio` and `ld_hwy154` within `/uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_fusion`.